1982 Indianapolis 500: Television

 The race was carried in the United States on ABC Sports on a same-day tape delay basis.
 After controversy the previous year, Jackie Stewart was moved from the booth to a new host position in "ABC Race Central."
 Sam Posey returned to the booth as driver expert, and Jack Whitaker joined the crew for in-depth features and commentary.
 Whitaker rode along and reported live from inside the pace car at the start of the race.
 Clyde Lee, anchorman for WRTV (ABC's affiliate in Indianapolis), was also on hand to report on drivers who happened to drop out of the race, as well as from the infield hospital.

+ABC had planned to place an onboard camera on the car of Gordon Smiley for the race, what would have been the first time an onboard camera had been carried in the Indianapolis 500.
+Smiley's fatal crash in qualifying cancelled those plans and onboard cameras made their debut in 1983.

 Producer Mike Pearl would receive a Sports Emmy award for his efforts in the telecast, which won three total.

 Pole day time trials on ABC featured Al Michaels, Jackie Stewart, and Sam Posey.

 The broadcast has re-aired numerous times on ESPN Classic since April 2000.
 In May 2004, the broadcast was featured on ESPN Classic's "Big Ticket" series, featuring interviews with Gordon Johncock and Rick Mears, hosted by Gary Miller.